Nurion guide

 tf.train.StopAtStepHook(last_step=20000 // hvd.size()), ... ]

-※ Apply Horovod-related settings to the optimizer and use broadcast to convey them to each job.
+※ Apply Horovod-related settings to the optimizer and use broadcasting to distribute these settings to each task.

-※ Set the training process step of each job according to the number of Horovod jobs.
+※ Set the training steps for each task according to the number of Horovod tasks.

 config = tf.ConfigProto()